 Being a beginner isn’t easy but in this case it is well worth it!

 I love yoga.
 Knowing the rewards that yoga can bring, I often wonder why there are not more people doing it.
-Everyone can benefit from yoga, regardless of age, sex or level of physical fitness.
+Everyone can benefit from yoga, regardless of age or level of physical fitness.
 I encourage my friends to come to classes with me but I hear the same thing over and over again, “I can’t do yoga, I’m not flexible!”
-I find this statement surprising.
-Yoga is not just about flexibility, and yoga is definitely not just for flexible people — everyone can do yoga!
+This is kinda surprising, Yoga is not just about flexibility, and yoga is definitely not just for flexible people — absolutely everyone can do yoga!

 So, to try and remove some of the mystique about the practice of yoga, here are some quick and easy tips for what to expect at your first yoga class.